-- Rural and urban classification is Urban, as well as, Town & Fringe. - Low access to supermarkets within parts of Fawkham ward, driven by greater distance to nearest supermarket. - Some parts with less than 50% of the population with access to greenspace in Fawkham (007A) and Kemsing (009A). - Distance to nearest food outlet generally within 1200m, except for parts in Fawkham (007A) and Kemsing (009A).
+- Rural and urban classification is Urban. - Low access to supermarkets within areas in most deprived decile, as well as, Birchington South (007A). - Less than 50% of the population with access to greenspace. - Distance to nearest food outlet greater than 1200m.